vimalanil/vimalanil/README.md

 ---

+### 👨‍🎓 About Me
-🎓 **BCA Graduate | PG Diploma in Cyber Security**
+- 🎓 **Pursuing MCA | BCA Graduate | PG Diploma in Cyber Security**
-🛡️ Passionate about **defensive cybersecurity**, threat analysis, and ethical hacking
+- 🛡️ Passionate about **Offensive Security, VAPT, and Ethical Hacking**
-🧠 Currently building an **XSS vulnerability scanner**
+- 💼 Currently doing **Internship at DataSentry Solutions**
+- 🧠 Building a **VAPT Tool** & working on real-world security projects
-🌍 Goal: Work in a reputed company, then pursue postgraduation abroad
+- 🌍 Goal: Work at a reputed software company as a cybersecurity professional

 ---